peterchencyc/CROM_online_deployment/README.md

 ## High-Level structure
 The code is organized as follows:
 * *common* contains utility functions
 * *data* contains necessary precomputed data for latent space dynamics.
-They are not training data.
+They are NOT training data.
 * *online* contains the real meat of the latent space dynamics that use very few spatial samples
 * *optimal_sampling* contains all the code related to optimal sampling
-* *weights* pre-trained model produced Part I
+* *weights* pre-trained model produced by Part I

-> TODO: move draw into common

 ## Citation
 If this library helped you in a publication, please cite our paper so others can find our code and benefit as well.